 Pour the batter into the prepared cake tin and bake in the preheated oven for 50 to 60 minutes or until a skewer inserted into the centre of the cake comes out clean.
 Set aside for 15 minutes to cool slightly.

 Meanwhile, prepare the Boysenberry Sauce.
 Place the boysenberries and syrup into a small saucepan and mash roughly with a potato masher.
-Bring to the boil then simmer for 5 minutes to reduce the juice slightly.
+Bring to the boil then simmer for 5 minutes to reduce the syrup slightly.
 Combine the cornflour with 1 Tbsp water, add to the boysenberries and cook, stirring, for 2 minutes until the sauce boils and thickens.
 Cool slightly.

 Using the handle of a wooden spoon, poke holes in the top of the cake at 3 cm intervals.
 Spoon approximately ½ of the Boysenberry Sauce into the holes, using the wooden spoon to help push the sauce to the bottom of each hole.
 Set the cake aside to cool completely.